 Educate Yourself and Others

 Education is key.
 You can visit informative websites such as the Alliance for Climate Education (ACE), Earth Guardians, and Our Children’s Trust to learn more about the case against the US government and about the issues that these organizations are addressing.
-Additionally, organizations such as the National Resources Defense Council (NRDC) and World Wildlife Fund provide information on climate change and how we can prevent it from becoming an even bigger problem.
+Additionally, organizations such as the National Resources Defense Council (NRDC) and the Jane Goodall Institute provide information on climate change and how we can prevent it from becoming an even bigger problem.
 To stay updated, follow organizations involved in the case (Earth Guardians, Alliance for Climate Education, and Our Children’s Trust) on social media.
 You can also sign up for email updates on each of the listed organization’s websites.